2025 Summer Travels: Visit the Moose

 A day at the Old Town in Kissimmee

 We decided to spend one of our Moose days visiting Kissimmee’s celebrated Old Town.
 It did not disappoint us.
-We wandered around for hours, seeing the antique car display and parade, riding the beautiful ferris, deciding not to ride the roller coasters and other rides for those more daring than we were, and finally having a delicious meal at Shoney’s.
+We wandered around for hours, seeing the antique car display and parade, riding the beautiful ferris wheel, deciding not to ride the roller coasters and other rides for those more daring than we were, and finally having a delicious meal at Shoney’s.

 And almost every day ended with a beautiful sunset on the Moose’s Idylwild Lake, just outside our RV site.